isaacnmm/pestpolicy-hugo2XX/content/posts/does-salt-kill-bed-bugs/index.md

 Diatomaceous earth is one of the naturalways to rid bed bugs.

 Also, it is a short leap to create a connection to salt. - Bed bugs are best killedby dehydrating them, and salt might be a great tool to provide that result.
-The statement above tends to show that salt cannot be used to [exterminate bed bugs](https://www.epa. gov/bedbugs/do-it-yourself-bed-bug-control).
-Nevertheless, there are tips to help you use salt in the right way to help you eradicate bed bugs in your house successfully.
+The statement above tends to show that salt cannot be used to [exterminate bed bugs](https://www.epa.gov/bedbugs/do-it-yourself-bed-bug-control).Nevertheless, there are tips to help you use salt in the right way to help you eradicate bed bugs in your house successfully.

 ##  **Does Salt Kill Bed Bugs?**